Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Experiments

 \subsection{Time series forecasting tasks}

-We evaluate our architecture search framework on the popular long-term forecasting datasets introduced by \citet{wu-neurips21a} and \citet{zeng-aaai23a}: Weather, Traffic, Exchange Rate, Electricity (ECL), and four ETT datasets.
-Additionally, we evaluate our approach on the four PEMS datasets ~\cite{chen-trr01a} that record the public traffic network data in California.
+We evaluate our architecture search framework on the popular long-term forecasting datasets introduced by \citet{wu-neurips21a} and \citet{zeng-aaai23a}: Weather, Traffic, Exchange Rate (Exchange), Electricity (ECL), and four ETT datasets.
+Additionally, we evaluate our approach on the four PEMS datasets ~\citep{chen-trr01a} that record the public traffic network data in California.

-Following the experiments setup from the other works, we set the forecasting horizon $\horizon$ for ETT, ECL, Exchange Rate, Weather, and Traffic dataset as $\{96, 192, 336, 720\}$.
-While for the four PEMS datasets, we set these values as $\{12, 24, 48, 96\}$.
-We compare our results with the following baselines: PathTST~\cite{nie-iclr23a}, ModernTCN~\cite{luo-iclr24a}, DLinear~\cite{zeng-aaai23a}, TSMixer~\cite{chen-tmlr23a}. iTransformer~\cite{liu-arxiv23a}, Autoformer~\cite{wu-neurips21a} and TimesNet~\cite{wu-iclr23a}.
-For the sake of fair comparison, we follow the setup from PatchTST~\cite{nie-iclr23a} and set the input sequence of all the models as $336$.
-We use their official implementation from PatchTST\footnote{\url{https://github.com/yuqinie98/PatchTST}}, ModernTCN\footnote{\url{https://github.com/luodhhh/ModernTCN}} and TSMixer\footnote{\url{https://github.com/google-research/google-research/tree/master/tsmixer}}, while for the other baselines, we take the implementation from Time-Series-Library\footnote{\url{https://github.com/thuml/Time-Series-Library}}.
-We ran each experiment 5 times with different seeds and recorded their mean and standard deviation, respectively\footnote{The full results with mean and variance are shown in the appendix.}.
-We ran our experiments on a cluster equipped with Nvidia GPU A100 40GB modules~\footnote{Our code can be found on \url{https://github.com/automl/OneShotForecastingNAS.git}. }.
+Following the experiment setup from the other works, we set the forecasting horizon $\horizon$ for ETT, ECL, Exchange Rate, Weather, and Traffic datasets as $\{96, 192, 336, 720\}$.
+For the four PEMS datasets, we set these values as $\{12, 24, 48, 96\}$.
+We compare our results with the following baselines: PathTST~\citep{nie-iclr23a}, ModernTCN~\citep{luo-iclr24a}, DLinear~\citep{zeng-aaai23a}, TSMixer~\citep{chen-tmlr23a}. iTransformer~\citep{liu-iclr24c}, Autoformer~\citep{wu-neurips21a} and TimesNet~\citep{wu-iclr23a}.
+For the sake of fair comparison, we follow the setup from PatchTST~\citep{nie-iclr23a} and set the input sequence length for all models to $336$.
+The training/validation/test splits of each dataset follow the rules defined in the Time Series Library\footnote{\url{https://github.com/thuml/Time-Series-Library}}, where a fixed ratio of the series is described as test sets, i.e., each test set might contain more time steps than the required forecasting horizons. i.e., we perform rolling origin evaluation by continuously moving the forecasting origin until we iterate through the entire test set.
+We ran each experiment 5 times with different seeds and recorded their mean and standard deviation, respectively.\footnote{Our code can be found on \url{https://github.com/automl/OneShotForecastingNAS.git}.} Further experimental details, including the datasets information, searching and evaluation costs, hyperparameter settings, and GFlops changes after each stage, can be found under the appendix ~\ref{sec:exp_detail}.